HassanSajjad-302/HMake/README.md

 An unchanged timestamp reuses the cached hash for these nodes, so edits that preserve the exact timestamp are not detected automatically.

+Directory scans in `CppTarget`, UE source discovery (`ue.cpp`), and `Projects/LLVM/hmake.cpp` register their scanned directories in `reconfigureNodes`.
+Recursive scans register every visited directory, including empty ones.
+Directory modification times serve as entry-change fingerprints without reading file contents, so adding, deleting, or renaming entries triggers configuration, not recompilation of the generated executables.
+Directory symlinks not traversed by the scan and pruned subtrees are not registered.

 `cache.txt` is tracked separately, not through `reconfigureNodes`.
 Its parsed toolchain and variable lines are hashed on every invocation and compared with a separate 64-bit value in the `build-cache.bin` prefix.
 Configuration records this hash after appending any new variables; ordinary builds preserve it.
 Variable order and value spelling affect the hash, but comments, blank lines, line-ending style, and default job count do not.
 Changing `--default-jobs` saves the new default without forcing configuration.
+Both bootstrap compilations emit dependency files in `.hbuild` and feed their header dependencies into `recompileNodes`.
+This includes reported headers inside the build directory.
+GCC/Clang use `-MMD` (excluding system headers); MSVC uses `/sourceDependencies`.
+The two compilations still run in parallel; dependency parsing and Node registration run on the main thread after they finish.
-Compiler-discovered headers, HMake libraries and headers, compiler/linker binaries, toolchain definitions, and bootstrap-command changes are not monitored automatically. `--recompile`, `--reconfigure`, and `--configure-only` provide explicit control over the generated executables and configuration.
+HMake libraries, compiler/linker binaries, toolchain definitions, and bootstrap-command changes are not monitored automatically. `--recompile`, `--reconfigure`, and `--configure-only` provide explicit control over the generated executables and configuration.

 For a build request, `cache.txt`, `configure`, `build` (the executables have `.exe` extensions on Windows), `nodes-cache.bin`,